 This behind-the-scene tour allows guests to take a guided cart tour of the zoo before it opens for the day.
 Explore the wildlife sanctuary grounds via cart and foot as you’re given exclusive access to see some of the iconic exotic cats that call the zoo home.
 Guests on the Crazy About Cats experience will learn what goes into taking care of the exotic cats at San Diego Zoo while hearing facts about cats of all shapes and sizes.

 This 90-minute tour allows you to meet one special cat (the specific species changes day to day) up close and personal.
-The tour costs $92 and up per ticket and is rated for ages 5 and up.
+The tour is great for ages 5 and up.
 Do keep in mind that because the tour takes place before the zoo even opens, you’ll need to be at the zoo at 8:30 AM.
 Your tour guide will take you on specialized carts around the zoo grounds – carts that are wheelchair accessible.

 Discovery Cart Tour